Resource Management: Token Usage and Cost Tracking with Langfuse¶

 ✅ Automatic cost calculation — Langfuse calculates costs based on its built-in model pricing

-✅ Session ID generation — Creating unique IDs with {TEAM_NAME}-{ULID} format
+✅ Session ID generation — Creating unique IDs with {TEAM_NAME}-{ULID} format (session_id has no spaces; spaces in TEAM_NAME become -)

 Key Takeaways¶